What is the Prospective Marriage Visa (Subclass 300)?

 For Prospective Marriage Visa Applicant

-- You must be sponsored by your prospective spouse and the sponsorship must be approved.
+- To be able to marry for visa Australia you must be sponsored by your prospective spouse and the sponsorship must be approved;

-- You must be 18 years old or older
+- To be able to marry for visa Australia you must be 18 years old or older.

 For Prospective Marriage Visa Sponsor